JTJL/jet20/README.rst

 Jet20 is a GPU Powered LP & QP solver.
 It provides three main features:

 - A frontend for modeling Lp & QP problem easily
-- A GPU powered backend which impliments primal dual interior point method, written by pytorch
+- A Backend which impliments primal dual interior point method, written by pytorch
 - Modular design, easy to extend

 .. note::

-        * This is an alpha release and this project is still under heavily development.
+        * This is an alpha release and the project is still under heavily development.
         * CrossOver is not supported currently.
         * There still are many rooms for memory usage and performance.
         * PRs and issues are welcome.